University of Michigan Flint Online NP Programs – AGACNP, PMHNP

 The School of Nursing at the University of Michigan – Flint (UM-Flint) offers an online Post-Master’s Certificate (PMC) with two concentrations: Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) and Psychiatric Mental Health Nurse Practitioner (PMHNP).
 Both concentrations are delivered online with local preceptorships at approved facilities.

 Applicants to the Post-Master’s Certificate programs must hold nurse practitioner certification in a specialization other than the desired route of study.
 Therefore, the certificate programs offer a second specialty.
-In addition, the AGACNP concentration requires students to complete the first and third clinical practicums in the state of MI.
-Therefore, AGACNP applicants must hold RN licensure in the state of Michigan.
-As well, AGACNP applicants must have at least one year of acute care nursing experience in critical care settings as well as other certifications as listed below.
+In addition, the AGACNP concentration requires students to come to campus each semester (three total) for on-ground learning and skills activities during the acute program in NUR 861, 863, and 865.
+AGACNP applicants must hold RN licensure in the state of Michigan and must have at least one year in intensive care units, such as as medical, surgical, neuro, trauma, burn, and cardiac.

-The AGACNP does not require campus visits while the PMHNP track requires three to six campus visits.
-The certificate programs can be completed in just four semesters.
-Graduates of the certificate programs will be eligible to take their respective exams for credentialing through the American Nurses Credentialing Center (ANCC) or the American Association of Critical-Care Nurses (AACN).
+On-campus visits are infrequent but average one per semester.
+The certificate programs can be completed in three to four semesters, depending on the concentration.
+Graduates of the certificate programs will be eligible to take their respective exams for credentialing through the American Nurses Credentialing Center (ANCC), the American Association of Nurse Practitioners (AANP), or the American Association of Critical-Care Nurses (AACN).

 UM-Flint is accredited by the Higher Learning Commission (HLC).
 The nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE).
 The University of Michigan – Flint is located in Flint, MI.